eleanorfrajka/ifmeo/content/project/_index.md

         exclude_featured: false
         exclude_future: false
         exclude_past: false
-      # Choose how many pages you would like to offset by
-      # Useful if you wish to show the first item in the Featured widget
       offset: 0
-      # Field to sort by, such as Date or Title
       sort_by: weight
       sort_ascending: true
     design:
-      # Choose a listing view
       view: list
       columns: '2'
 ---

 ## Research project: EPOC

 [EPOC – Explaining and Predicting the Ocean Conveyor](http://epoc-eu.org) is a collaborative EU-funded research project aiming to improve understanding of the Atlantic Meridional Overturning Circulation (AMOC) and its role in climate.
 The project brings together observational, modelling, and theoretical approaches to better quantify AMOC variability, its driving processes, and future evolution under climate change.
 EPOC supports coordinated European efforts to enhance climate prediction capabilities and inform policy-relevant assessments of ocean circulation changes.